 - Look for places where the wood comes into direct contact with sources of moisture and create some separation between them.

-- Where the pointing in walls is eroded or hard modern cement mortar has trapped damp, repoint the walls with lime mortar, which allows moisture to escape.
+- Where the pointing in walls is eroded or hard modern cement mortar has trapped damp, repoint the walls with lime, which allows moisture to escape.

 - Where joist ends resting in damp walls have been eaten away, steel joist extenders can reconnect them with the wall.
 Alternatively, you can tie joists back in by inserting stainless-steel ‘helibars’ sleeved through the wall from outside and embedded in resin to form a tight new connection